The window for lowering your rent will be opening soon, and here are the keys to getting it right

 These lease restructurings work when there is a win-win for both the landlord and the tenant.
 We engineer a way for the tenant to creatively reduce their real estate expenses, while at the same time shoring up the landlord’s long-term stability and eliminating their vacancy risk.
 To be clear, this is not a “blend and extend” as some brokers are referring to them.
 Rather, consider a lease restructuring more like refinancing your home mortgage.
 You don’t blend your current home loan rate into a new rate, rather you simply replace the old rate with a new rate and reset the term.

-Your landlord is not the enemy, but they aren’t going to voluntarily adjust your rent to market—they are going to have to be pushed and persuaded.
-A properly negotiated result is a complex combination of creating leverage, having the right market information, understanding the lease expirations of other major tenants in the landlord’s building or portfolio, assessing the financial scenarios and optimizing the timing.
-We were built for this.
+Your landlord is not the enemy, but they aren’t going to voluntarily adjust your rent to market—they are going to have to be pushed and persuaded, and that likely includes going to the market.
+A properly negotiated result is a complex combination of creating leverage, having the right market information, understanding the lease expirations of other major tenants in the landlord’s building or portfolio, assessing the financial scenarios, optimizing the timing and excellent communication skills.
+As a firm that represents tenants only, and with our expertise in navigating these storms before, we were built for this.
 Talk to us and we’ll get through this together.

 David Marino is executive vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact David at 1-844-662-6635 or email@example.com to learn more.